microsoft/adfsToolbox/README.md

 # AD FS Toolbox

+## Notice: This repository is no longer being actively maintained.

+### Details

+As of 7/31/2019, we have migrated the diagnosticsModule from PowerShell to C# into a new repository.
+As a consequence of this change, the new repository is not publically available.
+If you feel that we should invest the time to make the new repository open source, please direct your feedback to [here](https://adfshelp.microsoft.com/Feedback/ProvideFeedback) or respond to the issue [here](https://github.com/microsoft/adfsToolbox/issues/75).
+This repository will remain public, but will not be actively maintained.

+## Notice: Additionally, the diagnostics module will no longer support AD FS 2.1 or lower.
+If you need to target AD FS versions 2.1 or lower please install version 1.0.13 of ADFSToolbox.

 ## Overview

 This repository contains tools for helping you manage your AD FS farm.
 The following tools are currently included: